To Our Valued Guests,

 - A maximum number of four (4) guests per table will be served.
 Larger parties traveling together will be served separately.

 Tables will be available outdoors on the garden patio, as well as in our charming 1790’s dining room.
-At any given seating, there will no more than be 2-3 indoor tables in use, with the appropriate distance between tables and guests.

 Self-Serve & Guest Pantry